South Asian Studies

 The courses I teach concern South Asian religion broadly construed, both premodern and modern.
 Though I believe that religious studies offers an important heuristic for penetrating the complexities of many social phenomena, I like to teach materials from a variety of disciplines as a way of triangulating issues.
 I was trained to examine problems as a scholar of religion, as well as a linguist, anthropologist, and cultural historian, and I now train my students to do the same.
-I also like to use non-traditional media in the classroom, such as chromolithographs, comic books, television serials, and devotional cassettes, for these not only offer insight into under-represented aspects of South Asian religious life but also contextualize traditional materials and animate discussions.
+I also like to use non-traditional media in the classroom, such as chromolithographs, advertisements, video archives, and devotional recordings, for these offer insight into under-represented aspects of South Asian religious life, contextualize traditional materials, and animate discussions.

 Select Articles and Presentations

 "Baba's Got a Brand New Bag: Indian Jute Bags and Exotic Others."
-In 5 Year Plan: Literary Supplement, edited by Aaron Sinift, pp. 31–55.
+In Aaron Sinfit, ed.
+5 Year Plan: Literary Supplement, pp. 31–55.
 Jaipur: Krishna Printers, 2010.

 "Liberation through Images: Seeing the Buddha in Indian Art and Architecture."
 Lecture at Boston College, in conjunction with Asian Journeys: Collecting Art in Post-War America, an exhibit at the McMullen Museum of Art, April 2010.

 "Marketing Morality: The Economy of Faith in Early Indian Buddhism."
-In Srinidhih: Professor Shrikant Shankar Bahulkar's Gratitude Volume, edited by Shripad G. Bhat, Shilpa Sumant, and Ambarish Vasant Khare, pp. 253–290.
+In Shripad G. Bhat, Shilpa Sumant, and Ambarish Vasant Khare, eds.
+Srīnidhih: Professor Shrikant Shankar Bahulkar's Gratitude Volume, pp. 253–290.
 Pune: Samvidya Institute of Cultural Studies, 2009.

 "The Power of Proximity: Creating and Venerating Shrines in Indian Buddhist Narratives."
-In Buddhist Stupas in South Asia: Recent Archaeological, Art-Historical, and Historical Perspectives, edited by Jason Hawkes and Akira Shimada, pp. 51–62.
+In Jason Hawkes and Akira Shimada, eds.
+Buddhist Stūpas in South Asia: Recent Archaeological, Art-Historical, and Historical Perspectives, pp. 51-62.
 Delhi: Oxford University Press, 2009.

 "White African Masks: Representing Africa in a Johannesburg Hotel."
 Co-written with April Strickland.
-Material World, posted on October 5, 2007.
+Material World, October 2007.